FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 `<codeSet>`, there is a level of indirection to its type attribute to arrive at a `<datatype>`.

-Since `<codeSet>` also is qualified by scenario, a field will link to the code set of the same scenario.
+Since `<codeSet>` is also qualified by scenario, a field will link to the code set of the same scenario.
 By default, “base” scenario field links to “base” code set.

-A field with a code set and another with a datatype domain
+**Example:** A field with a code set and another with a datatype domain.

 ```xml
 <fixr:field id="59" name="TimeInForce" type="TimeInForceCodeSet"/>